morrownr/USB-WiFi/README.md

 	* [ CONTROL_PORT_OVER_NL80211 ]: control port over nl80211
 WPA3 supported: Yes
 ```
 Review by Nick - The DM-Digital USB WiFi adapter has proven to be a solid little adapter that has short to medium range (2 dBi antenna.)
 It runs cool.
 The driver only supports managed (client) mode and monitor mode.
 It appears the product was designed for limited function to keep costs low.
-I have tested both supported modes extensively and they work well.
+I have tested both supported modes and they work well.
 This adapter is a low cost product but appears to be of reasonable quality.
 The functionality of this adapter and driver will work for many use cases.

+Amazon - $7 USD - [EDUP USB WiFi Adapter for PC - High Gain 6dBi Antenna](https://www.amazon.com/gp/product/B0827LG8L2) - I have read many positive comments from Linux users about this adapter.

 Amazon -$5 USD - [Zibo Mini USB Wifi Wireless Adapter, 150Mbps](https://www.amazon.com/Zibo-Wireless-Adapter-150Mbps-Supports/dp/B00RBBUQLE)